nordeck/matrix-neoboard/.changeset/silver-owls-cheer.md

 '@nordeck/matrix-neoboard-widget': minor
 ---

-Hide about menu item if the widget is emmbeded
+Hide about menu item if the widget is embedded